aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 - SNLI
 - SICK

 Additionally, we need the Quora Duplicate Questions Dataset and Glove Embedding vectors.
 Luckily, they are available in [gensim-data](https://github.com/RaRe-Technologies/gensim-data) and will be automagically downloaded when needed.
-(You don't need to do anything)
+You need to have gensim for this. gensim and other dependencies can be installed easily with:

+	python setup.py

 For getting the SQUAD-T dataset, you will have to convert the existing SQUAD dataset.
 For this, use the [misc_scripts/squad2QA.py](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/misc_scripts/squad2QA.py).